 Cooper’s Hawks build nests in pines, oaks, Douglas-firs, beeches, spruces, and other tree species, often on flat ground rather than hillsides, and in dense woods.
 Nests are typically 25-50 feet high, often about two-thirds of the way up the tree in a crotch or on a horizontal branch.

 Males typically build the nest over a period of about two weeks, with just the slightest help from the female.
 Nests are piles of sticks roughly 27 inches in diameter and 6-17 inches high with a cup-shaped depression in the middle, 8 inches across and 4 inches deep.
 The cup is lined with bark flakes and, sometimes, green twigs.

 Cooper’s Hawks show the classic accipiter flight style: a few stiff wingbeats followed by short glides.
 But in pursuit of prey their flight becomes powerful, quick, and very agile, allowing the bird to thread its way through tree branches at top speed.
 Courting birds display by flying with slow wingbeats, then gliding with wings held in a V. Males make a bowing display to females after pairing and before beginning to build the nest.Back to top

-Roth, A. J., G. S. Jones, and T. W. French.
+Roth, A. J., G. S. Jones and T. W. French.
 2002.
-Incidence of naturally healed fractures in the pectoral bones of North American accipiters.
-Journal of Raptor Research 36:229-230.
+Incidence of naturally-healed fractures in the pectoral bones of North American Accipiters.
+Raptor Res. no. 36 (3):229-230.

 Sauer, J. R., D. K. Niven, J. E. Hines, Jr. Ziolkowski, D. J., K. L. Pardieck, J. E. Fallon and W. A. Link.
 The North American breeding bird survey, results and analysis 1966-2015 (Version 2.07.2017).
 USGS Patuxent Wildlife Research Center 2017.